ZarachxSpace/search-sense/README.md

 # SearchSense

-SearchSense is a project that enhances search relevance through intelligent query expansion and semantic re-ranking of results.
+This is a project that enhances search relevance through intelligent query expansion and semantic re-ranking of results.
 It is built as a backend service using FastAPI, FAISS, and ElasticSearch, and integrates external sources like Google and DuckDuckGo to deliver improved search outcomes.

 ---